 Format user data

 The Data Manager API supports uploading multiple types of user data.
-Follow the formatting, hashing, and encoding requirements for each data element to ensure your data is received and processed successfully.
+Follow the formatting, hashing, and encoding requirements for each data element so that your data is received and processed successfully.

 UserData requirements